smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 The complete proposal can be found in my [Github repository for the project](https://github.com/smithhenryd/GSoC_2020_MinorityMessagesAndDemocrats-/blob/master/Henry_SmithSummerResearchProposal.pdf).

 #### Contact Information:
-I am always excited to receive feedback on my work, so feel free to contact me using any of the following platforms.
+I am always excited to receive feedback on my work or meet new people, so feel free to reach out to me using any of the following platforms.

 - Email: henry.smith@yale.edu
 - Facebook: [Henry Smith](https://www.facebook.com/profile.php?id=100023679815464)